Shotbow/fudawiki-files/hanafuda/games/honbana.md

 Then, the dealer places three cards face-up on the field, followed by four face-down stacks of three cards each in front of him/herself, and then another two face-down stacks of three cards each in front of that.
 Next, the dealer places three more cards face-up on the field, and adds three more cards to each of the six face-down stacks.
 Finally, the dealer places the final three cards of the deck face-up on the field.

 At this point, there should be nine cards on the field, along with six stacks of six cards each.
+Each player takes the two stacks closest to themselves, and chooses one of them to become their hand.
+The stacks not selected return to the play area to form the draw pile.

+With 9 cards on the field, 6 cards in each player's hand, and 18 cards in the draw pile, the round is ready to begin.
 # Gameplay

 ## Scoring